The Boston Foundation: History

 On December 1, 2020, the foundation announced that Grogan would be replaced by Emerson College President M. Lee Pelton.
 Pelton took office on June 1, 2021.
+On May 21, 2026, Pelton announced his intent to step down later in the year.

 Mission

 The Foundation aims to close societal gaps through programs and grants that promote access to healthcare and early education, strengthen the community economy, and advocate for community leadership.

 The Foundation also commissions public research into a range of issues related to the Greater Boston region, with the aim of contributing to public policy.

 Governance

-The foundation is overseen by a 20-member board of directors.
+The foundation is overseen by a board of directors of up to 20 members, who may serve two five-year terms.
 The staff includes professionals in grant-making, fund-raising, research, finance, administration, and communications.

 Grant-making

 The Foundation's grants have assisted nonprofit organizations that aim to address a variety of systemic needs including migrant assistance, public health, education and crime prevention.
 It has also provided seed capital and other support for new institutions and charitable endeavors.

 The Foundation's assistance has included: